foscomputerservices/CryptoScraper/Sources/CryptoScraper/CryptoScraper.docc/GettingStarted.md

 let balance = try await etherScan.getBalance(forAccount: accountContract)
 ```

-The balance will be in ``CryptoAmount``.
+The balance will be in ``Amount``.
 See the documentation on that protocol for more information.

 #### Retrieving the balance of a particular coin for an account